 Truth: Look at the numbers -- 15 percent of young adults have tried crack, but only 2 percent used it in the last month.
 If crack is so addictive, why do most people who've tried it no longer use it?

-People once said heroin was nearly impossible to quit, but during the Vietnam War, thousands of soldiers became addicted, and when they returned home, 85 percent quit within one year.
+People once said heroin was nearly impossible to quit, but during the Vietnam War, thousands of soldiers became addicted, and when they returned home,

 People have free will.
 Most who use drugs eventually wise up and stop.